Friend or Frenemy? The Levels of Friendship Explained

 Trust is key to intimate levels of friendships.
 Your emotionally intense confessions are safe with them, and they listen without judgment.
 This friend appreciates stillness and lets you express your feelings without words.

-Close friendships sometimes offer physical comfort as well as emotional connection.
+Close friendships often provide both physical comfort and emotional connection.
 A nice hug or reassuring touch reminds you that you’re not alone in discovering your inner circle.
 It takes years to find loyal friends.

 These friends define you and provide colour to your life.
-Someone who would empathize with you as a good listener, speaks to your mind and helps you become your best version.
+Someone who would empathize with you as a good listener, speak to your mind, and help you become your best version.

 Signs of an intimate friend:

-• Your friendship works over all obstacles, and you stay in touch.
+- Your friendship works through all obstacles, and you stay in touch.

 Theories of friendship development

 Psychologists look beyond friendship levels.
-How people travel between universal stages of friendship interests them, too.
+How people travel between universal stages of friendship interests them as well.
 Two hypotheses explain friendship formation.

 The ABCDE theory, developed by psychologist George Levinger, describes connections from start to finish.
-This hypothesis was originally developed to explain romantic relationships but now applies to friendships and parent-child interactions.
+This hypothesis was originally designed to explain romantic relationships, but now applies to friendships and parent-child interactions.

 The ABCDE model encompasses five stages: